 Many great, qualified candidates freeze because they just don’t know how to conduct themselves in an interview.
 The good news?
 You’re not going to freeze.
 You’ve got this handled.
-We’ve created a checklist that’ll make sure you own this interview — before, during, and after.
+We’ve created a checklist and a FREE Ultimate Jobseeker Toolkit that’ll make sure you own this interview — before, during, and after.

 Before the Interview: